BAD-AL/bf_sound_tool/README.md

 ## Credits

 Developed for the Battlefront modding community.
-Special thanks to the creators of the original VB ripper and the documentation efforts of the community over the last 20 years.
+Special thanks to [Phantom567459](https://github.com/phantom567459) and the documentation efforts of the community over the last 20 years.